-Pier 70 - This 69-acre site has been used for over 150 years for iron and steel works, ship building and repair, and other heavy industrial operations.
-Between 2007 and 2010 the Port conducted a comprehensive community-based planning process for redevelopment of Pier 70.
-This effort culminated in the Preferred Master Plan for Pier 70 (Master Plan issued April 27, 2010) to rehabilitate and reuse many of the historic buildings, enable new development, create parks, open space and other public amenities, complete environmental remediation where required, and preserve existing ship repair facilities.
+Pier 70 - For over 150 years there were ironworks, steelworks, shipbuilding and repair, and other industrial operations at this 69-acre site.
+Between 2007 and 2010 the Port conducted a comprehensive community-based planning process for the redevelopment of Pier 70.
+This culminated in the Preferred Master Plan for Pier 70 involving rehabilitation and reuse of the historical buildings, preservation of ship repair facilities, new development, park and open space, and pollution remediation.

-Between 2009 and 2013, with financial assistance (grant) from the U.S. Department of Commerce, Economic Development Administration, the Port completed a comprehensive investigation of soil and groundwater conditions throughout the site, a risk assessment and feasibility study to evaluate remediation needs and alternative methods, and developed a Remedial Action Plan (RAP), for implementing the recommended alternative.
-The RAP consists of capping site soils and establishing institutional controls to reduce or eliminate human health risks related to contamination to be managed on-site.
-The Port subsequently developed a Risk Management Plan (RMP), which establishes institutional controls (e.g. use restrictions, health and safety plans) and engineering controls (e.g. capping contaminated soil) to protect current and future users and prevent adverse impact to the environment.
-The RMP specifies how future development, operation, and maintenance of the area will implement the remedy, by covering existing site soil with buildings, streets, plazas, hardscape or new landscaping, thereby minimizing or eliminating exposure to contaminants in soil.
-The Reginal Water Quality Control Board approved the RMP in January 2014.
+Between 2009 and 2013, with financial assistance from the U.S. Department of Commerce, the Port completed a comprehensive investigation of soil and groundwater conditions, a risk assessment and feasibility study, and a Remedial Action Plan (RAP).
+The RAP consists of capping site soils and establishing institutional controls to reduce or eliminate human health risks related to contamination.
+The Port subsequently developed a Risk Management Plan (RMP), which established institutional controls (e.g. use restrictions, soil handling requirements, health and safety plans, etc.) and engineering controls (e.g. capping contaminated soil) to protect the public and prevent an adverse impact to the environment.
+The RMP specifies how future development, operation, and maintenance of the area will implement the remedy, by covering existing site soil with buildings, streets, plazas, hardscape, or new landscaping, thereby minimizing or eliminating exposure to contaminants in soil.
+The Regional Water Quality Control Board approved the RMP in January 2014.

-Previous investigation of the northeast shoreline of Pier 70, in an area slated for development as the future Crane Cove Park, found that near-shore sediments contain PCBs and polycyclic aromatic hydrocarbons (PAH) at concentrations that pose a potential risk to aquatic life and human health under certain exposure scenarios, and require removal or capping of sediment before development of the area for public access and recreation.
-Environmental consultants to the Port prepared a preliminary cost estimate, for installation of a chemical isolation cap consisting of an activated carbon based treatment media and gravel/rock layer over the impacted area.
+Previous investigation of the northeast shoreline of Pier 70, discovered near-shore sediments containing PCBs and polycyclic aromatic hydrocarbons (PAH) at concentrations that pose a potential risk to aquatic life and human health under certain exposure scenarios, and require removal or capping of sediment before the development of the area for public access and recreation.
+Environmental consultants to the Port prepared a preliminary cost estimate, for installation of a chemical isolation cap consisting of an activated carbon-based treatment media and gravel/rock layer over the impacted area.
+In 2018, the Port entered into a disposition and development agreement with a developer for the 28-acre Waterfront Site.
+The developer assumes substantial responsibility for capping contaminated soil in the project area in accordance with the RMP.